Collapse of the Canadian Women's Hockey League: #OneLeague

-As the NWHL continued to grow and the CWHL began paying its players, discussions intensified about potentially merging the two leagues to form a single unified professional North American women's hockey league.
+As the NWHL continued to grow and the CWHL began paying its players, discussions intensified about potentially merging the two leagues to form a single, unified professional North American women's hockey league.
 In October 2018, NWHL commissioner Dani Rylan stated that "One league is inevitable," while CWHL's interim commissioner Jayna Hefford called a merger "a priority."

-Despite player support for a merger, and a stated willingness from both leagues' leaderships, negotiations between the leagues failed to consistently produce results.
-One point of contention was differing visions of the potential role of the men's National Hockey League in a unified league, and the NHL's refusal to get involved in negotiations, stating that it didn't believe in either the NWHL's or the CWHL's models.
-The different structures between the leagues also proved hard to reconcile, with the CWHL structured as a not-for-profit association and the NWHL structured as a for-profit association.
-Issues were also raised surrounding which teams would be in a unified league, with uncertainty surrounding geographically close teams (such as the NWHL's Boston Pride and the CWHL's Worcester Blades and the CWHL's Chinese teams, as well as the respective trophies of each league, notably the Clarkson Cup and the Isobel Cup.
+Despite player support for a merger, and a stated willingness from the leadership of both leagues, negotiations between the leagues failed to produce results.
+One point of contention was differing visions of the potential role of the NHL in a unified league, and the NHL's refusal to get involved in negotiations, stating that it did not believe in either the NWHL's or the CWHL's models.
+The different structures between the leagues also proved hard to reconcile, with the CWHL structured as a not-for-profit and the NWHL structured as a for-profit association.
+Issues were also raised surrounding which teams would transition to a unified league, with uncertainty surrounding geographically close teams (such as the NWHL's Boston Pride and the CWHL's Worcester Blades) and the CWHL's Chinese teams, as well as the respective trophies of each league, the Clarkson Cup and the Isobel Cup.

-The situation of two competing leagues was not a unique phenomenon in North American hockey.
-In the 1970s, the men's National Hockey League and World Hockey Association were fierce rivals, eventually merging in 1979.
-Other commentators compared the situation to professional men's lacrosse in North America, with the Premier Lacrosse League (PLL) becoming the third major significant league in 2019, along with the National Lacrosse League (NLL) and Major League Lacrosse (MLL).
-In December 2020, the MLL merged into the PLL.